Every Question We Have Been Asked About Renewable Diesel

 Can you mix petroleum diesel and renewable diesel?

 Yes.
 Renewable diesel and petroleum diesel can be blended in any mixture without worry.
 They are drop-in substitutes for each other in your fleet’s use.
-It is worth noting that one major manufacturer of renewable diesel (Neste) requires their distributors to never mix their product with diesel to guarantee the top performance of their fuel.
-Other manufacturers of renewable diesel allow blending of the fuel.
+Renewable Diesel is a drop in fuel.
+It is a hydrocarbon diesel that will work mixed with diesel or biodiesel blends of petroleum diesel.